3JTek/General-Assembly-Notes/module-01/array-methods.md

 # Array Methods

 Arrays are amazingly useful and can be used to solve many challenging problems.
+Most of the time, we need to _iterate_ over the array using some logic to modify it in some way.
+We could use a `for` loop, but there are a number of in-build array methods that can do a lot of the heavy lifting for us.

-Here are some of the more common ones:
+Here are a few of the more common ones:

 ## `.forEach`